 In the villages you can watch the popular dance of Thai residents – Xoe.

 In the villages near the town of Mai Chau, you have the opportunity to watch a popular dance Xoe celebrated by the Thai minority people.
 Xoe dance has a long history,originating around the year 1000 AD.
 It began with boys and girls from different villages dancing, holding hands and forming circles.
 This dance is the traditional activity of northwest Vietnam and it takes place at many festivals.
 The dance can also be used to welcome visitors and tourists who come to this area.
 This dance has evolved to another 36 varients and has became a symbol of solidarity among the ethnic groups in the northwestern region.

-There are direct buses from Hanoi – Ha Dong and My Dinh bus stations in Hanoi.
-It is also possible to get here by bus from Son La town, Moc Chau, Ninh Binh and Hoa Binh.
+From Hanoi to Mai Chau – there are direct buses from Hanoi – Ha Dong and My Dinh bus stations.
+It is also possible to get there by bus from Son La town, Moc Chau, Ninh Binh and Hoa Binh.
 There is no train connection in Mai Chau town.
 If you come from Hanoi on a motorcycle, you can make a short stop at the biggest dam of Southeast Asia in Hoa Binh town.

 Weather in Mai Chau:

 The weather in Mai Chau is almost the same as Hanoi.
 Mai Chau town is in the lowlands, and in the summer there are high temperatures of up to 35 °C, but more amenable temperatures around 25 °C are in the autumn.
 In the winter months it can be quite humid and foggy in the hilly area, so be careful when traveling.